Autosuggestion: Typological distinctions

 (actions, volitions, desires, gestures, movements at the periphery or in the interior of the body, functional or organic modifications)."

 Émile Coué

+Émile Coué's 1922 book Self Mastery Through Conscious Autosuggestion.
+It drew heavily on Dr. Parkyn's earlier work, even adopting the slogan, "Health, Happiness, and Success."

 Émile Coué, who had both B.A. and B.Sc. degrees before he was 21, graduated top of his class (with First Class Honours) with a degree in pharmacology from the prestigious Collège Sainte-Barbe in Paris in 1882.
 Having spent an additional six months as an intern at the Necker-Enfants Malades Hospital in Paris, he returned to Troyes, where he worked as an apothecary from 1882 to 1910.

 "Hypnosis" à la Ambroise-Auguste Liébeault and Hippolyte Bernheim

 In 1885, his investigations of hypnotism and the power of the imagination began with Ambroise-Auguste Liébeault and Hippolyte Bernheim, two leading exponents of "hypnosis", of Nancy, with whom he studied in 1885 and 1886 (having taken leave from his business in Troyes).
 Following this training, "he dabbled with ‘hypnosis’ in Troyes in 1886, but soon discovered that their Liébeault's techniques were hopeless, and abandoned ‘hypnosis’ altogether".